 First, What is tea?

 Most people incorrectly think tea is any beverage made by steeping plant matter in water.
-But to be considered true tea, what’s being steeped must come from an evergreen plant called Camellia Sinensis - the tea plant.
+But to be considered true tea, what’s being steeped must come from a plant called Camellia Sinensis - the tea plant.
 Any other plant material steeped in hot water (i.e., chamomile, peppermint, lemongrass, etc) is technically called a tisane or herbal tea.
-Simply put, if it isn’t from the Camellia Sinensis plant, it’s not tea.

 If all tea comes from one plant, you may wonder why there are so many different kinds of tea on the market today?
 The answer lies in how the tea is processed.
 Distinct types of tea such as white, green, oolong, black and puerh come from how and where the plant is grown, which part of the leaf is harvested and in which season, and the processing steps after harvest.

 White tea is the least processed tea.
 The tea leaves are picked, withered for several days and then dried.
 During the withering process (tea left out to dry), the leaves oxidise slightly and the aroma and flavour volatiles develop.
 This gives white tea a more fragrant aroma than green tea.

 The style of white tea depends on what combination of leaves and buds are picked and the plant’s terroir (environment of the tea plant like altitude or soil variables).
 White teas are typically picked in the first few weeks of Spring and once picked they are not rolled or shaped so the dried structure remains natural.